FAQs & Resources

 Yes!
 A payment plan over the course of treatment is available.

-Yes, a 5% cash discount is offered when paying for a 12-session comprehensive program before the first session.
+Yes, a 5% cash or check discount is offered when paying for the comprehensive program in full on the first session.

 General Questions